jhu-cs-uima-sp19/Thyme2Eat/README.md

 - Planning meals for days chosen in a calendar view, when the user hits "Add Meal" in the home page.
 Multiple meals per day can be chosen by clicking on a day multiple times.
 - Showing shopping list items needed for the planned meals, under the shopping list tab in the nav drawer.
 - Deleting shopping list items using the checkbox or the X button.
+-Seeing calendar view when you hit "Add Meals" button.
+-Click and unclick calendar dates to add and remove meal planning for that day.
+-Scroll through months on the calendar.
+-Confirm button on the calendar confirms days you want to plan and calls the API.
+It takes you to the main activity with potential meals for the days you wanted to plan.
+-X on calendar screen takes you back to the Main Activity without saving any changes.

+# Not Complete in the First Sprint:
+-We have not added data persistence for meals that have already been planned for certain days.
+This means that dates that you clicked on for meal planning before will not have a black dot the next time you open the calendar, but on the meal plan screen, those days will still have meals planned.
+-Right now, unclicking a calendar date means that you do not want to plan for that day.
+However, because there is no data persistence right now, if you open the calendar again, you can add another meal to the same day by clicking on it.
+In the next sprint, we will add data persistence and come up with a conclusive way to set number of meals per day(either through settings or the calendar).

+# What we plan to do in the Second Sprint:
+-Add data persistence for the calendar.
+This means figuring out whether number of meals per day will be added through the calendar or in settings.

 # How to use Thyme2Eat
 Welcome, and thank you for trying out Thyme2Eat.